 Sweetwater Collaborative offers hands-on community-based workshops where people learn together while helping install sustainable systems.
 Projects offered include planting native and Mediterraean gardens, fruit trees and food forests, and installing raingardens, laundry to landscape greywater systems, and water harvesting tanks.
 We are committed to bringing innovative water sources to feed local landscapes that produce beauty and abundance yields for those in our community.

 During workshops, volunteers work as a team with others in the outdoor space of a residence, organization, or business.
 We use basic gardening tools to dig and shape the earth to allow water to slow, spread, and sink into the landscape.
 We often plant natives or trees.
-We may add compost, mulch, or gravel.
-Sometimes we accent the area we are working with some rocks.
+We may add compost, mulch, or rock.
 In certain workshops, like laundry to landscape greywater installations or putting in rainwater barrels or tanks, we work with pipe, which may be PVC, ABS, HDPE (landscape tubing) or Blu-lock.
 We have wheelbarrows for moving mulch and other materials.
 Somebody instructs novices how to work with tools with which they are unfamiliar.
 We always have a safety demonstration at the beginning of each workshop.
 When we can, we pair volunteers with someone who knows more about the process they are involved in.

 The workshops typically run for four or five hours during which 6-8 volunteers are directed in the work; we have also led min-workshops for 2-3 hours.
 There is much educational content to each workshop, be it about why certain plants were picked for that site, or how to use a bunyip (water level).
 Hosts are asked to provide snacks and drinks for the volunteers.
 Volunteers must sign a waiver of liability.
 We always have a first aid kit among our other tools and supplies.
 Our first aid kit includes dust masks, earplugs, eye protection, and basic first aid materials like bandages and band aids.
 Sweetwater Collaborative supplies all the tools and teaches people how to use them if they don't have that knowledge.
 We talk periodically about what we are doing, what we've accomplished, and next steps.
 We try to take photos before, during and after the workshop.
 We clean up together as a crew.